GuenterQuast/picoDAQ/README.md

 Voltage signal obtained.
 The History of the recorded Voltages is displayed using the module `mpDataLogger.py`.

+Similarly, `runVoltMeter` uses a PicoScope device to display the effective voltage as bar graph and history plot.

 ## Installation of the package

 This python code is compatible with *python* versions 2.7 and 3.5.